 Instead of saving all your cash in a bank account that earns less than 2% interest or stressing over the best stock or shares to buy, you now have the option of earning in excess of 10%, passively, on the cash you deposit with an online P2P lender.

 Peer-to-peer lending, also frequently referred to as P2P lending, involves lending money to individuals and companies through online services, which match lenders with borrowers.

 Because peer-to-peer lending companies operate online, without a high-street presence, they have significantly smaller overheads, and this can then be passed on to consumers in more competitive interest rates and associated costs.
-The emphasis is on nimbleness, agility, and convenience, rather than the traditional, and sometimes stuffy, the appearance of established financial sector organizations.
+The emphasis is on nimbleness, agility, and convenience, rather than the traditional, and sometimes stuffy appearance of established financial service organizations.

 However, peer-to-peer lending also differs from the traditional alternative by being an investment opportunity that is frequently conducted for profit.
 Because of this, peer-to-peer lending is often characterized as being an alternative financial service.
 Also, although it was originally envisaged that peer-to-peer lenders would be entirely separate from the established financial architecture, as the sector has grown and developed, so partnerships have increasingly been sought with established players.

 Considering the way that the peer-to-peer sector works, most P2P lending providers offer online investment platforms, which enable borrowers to attract lenders, and investors to identify and purchase lending opportunities that meet their requirements.
 Peer-to-peer lenders have also developed their own independent credit models, which have enabled them to suitably price and deliver approval for loans.